Price includes pre- and post-operative radiographs, epidural, medications, and follow-up radiographs at 4 and 8 weeks.

 All knee surgeries are not created equal.

-This dog (above) has a torn cruciate ligament in his right leg and is shown sitting directly on the affected leg which is how some dogs will show the injury.
+This dog has a torn cruciate ligament in his right leg and is shown sitting directly on the affected leg which is how some dogs will show the injury.
 Other times, the patient will “kick” the affected leg out to the side when sitting.

-Injury to the cranial cruciate ligament, equivalent to the ACL in humans, is among the most common orthopedic injuries that affects dogs.
+Injury to the cranial cruciate ligament, equivalent to the ACL in humans, is among the most common orthopedic injuries that affect dogs.
 Dr. Britton Bradberry uses his extensive surgery experience to provide top-of-the-line care for your injured pet.
 His cruciate surgery includes entering the knee joint itself, allowing for full visualization and cleaning of the torn ligament, and allows him to address any meniscal damage, which commonly occurs with cruciate injury.